Aston Martin Vanquish: Vanquish Bertone Jet 2

 The Vanquish Bertone Jet 2 is a 2-door shooting brake shown by Bertone also at the 2004 International Geneva Motor Show.
 The car gets its name from the 1960 Aston Martin DB4 GT Jet also built by Bertone.
 The car was originally shown in silver in 2004 and in gold in 2013 again at the International Geneva Motor Show at the reveal of the Aston Martin Rapide Bertone Jet 2+2.
-Designed by Giuliano Biasio.
+It was designed by Giuliano Biasio at Bertone.